Step 1 of 6

 After the Manual J load calculation, your HVAC contractor should check the systems your air conditioner relies on, especially the ductwork, to ensure it can handle central air.

-Any upgrades or modifications to accommodate a new system could increase the total cost to install central air conditioning, but they can help you avoid high energy bills and hot rooms.
+Any upgrades or modifications to accommodate a new system could increase the total cost of installing central air conditioning, but they can help you avoid high energy bills and hot rooms.

 The central air conditioning unit